Prayer rug: Interactive prayer mats

-The Transylvanian miracle: Islamic rugs in Lutheran Churches
+Islamic rugs in Lutheran Churches

 The Saxon Lutheran Churches, parish storerooms and museums of Transylvania safeguard about four hundred Anatolian rugs, dating from the late-15th to early 18th century.
 They form the richest and best-preserved corpus of prayer-format rugs of Ottoman period outside Turkey.

-Without attempting a résumé of the region's complex history, Transylvania (like the other Romanian principalities of Moldavia and Wallachia) never came under direct Turkish occupation.
+Transylvania, like the other Romanian principalities of Moldavia and Wallachia, never came under direct Turkish occupation.
 Until 1699 it had the status of an autonomous Principality, maintaining the Christian religion and own administration but paying tribute to the Ottoman Porte.
 By contrast, following the Battle of Mohacs in 1526, part of Hungary was designated a Pashalik and was under Turkish occupation for over a century and a half.

 Rugs came into the ownership of the Reformed Churches, mainly as pious donations from parishioners, benefactors or guilds.
-In the 16th century, with the coming of the Reformation, the number of figurative images inside the churches was drastically reduced as people followed the ten commandments earnestly: "You shall not make for yourself a carved image..., you shall not bow down to them or serve them."
+In the 16th century, with the coming of the Reformation, the number of figurative images inside the churches was drastically reduced.
 Frescoes were white-washed or destroyed, and the many sumptuous winged altar-pieces were removed maintaining exclusively the main altar piece.
-The recently converted parishioners thus perceived the church as a large, cold and empty space that needed warming up and a welcoming touch.
+The recently converted parishioners thus perceived the church as a large, cold and empty space, which required at least some decoration.
 Traces of the mural decoration were found during modern restorations in some Protestant Churches as for instance at Malâncrav.

 In this situation the Oriental rugs, created in a world that was spiritually different from Christianity, found their place in the Reformed churches which were to become their main custodians.
 The removal from the commercial circuit and the fact that they were used to decorate the walls, the pews and the balconies but not on the floor was crucial for their conservation over the years.
-This is unique and quite extraordinary if we consider that the Ottoman Empire heavily dominated the region at that time.
-This fact confirms not only the traditional religious tolerance of Transylvanians but also the capacity of Oriental rugs to bridge different cultures.

 After the Siege of Vienna of 1682 the Ottomans suffered several defeats by hand of the Habsburg army.
 In 1687 the rulers of Transylvania recognized the suzerainty of the Habsburg emperor Leopold I. Generally the end of the Turkish rule in Transylvania is associated with the Peace Treaty of 1699, but in fact this happened more than a decade earlier.
 The last decades of the 17th century marked a decline of the rug trade between Transylvania and Turkey which affected the carpet production in Anatolia.
-Shortly after the turn oh the century the commercial rugs based on Lotto, Bird or Transylvanian patterns ceased to be woven.
+Shortly after the turn of the century the commercial rugs based on Lotto, Bird or Transylvanian patterns ceased to be woven.

-Legal problems

-In cases involving prisoners, legal rules have allowed Orthodox Christians and Muslims access to prayer rugs.